 No citation tool will provide a complete citation count.
 Variations occur because citation tools have different source materials, date ranges and sometimes erroneous records.

-in Bar-Ilan, J. (2010) Citations to the “Introduction to informetrics” indexed by WOS, Scopus and Google Scholar.
+See below an example of distribution of citations of a book in Bar-Ilan, J. (2010) Citations to the “Introduction to informetrics” indexed by WOS, Scopus and Google Scholar.
 Scientometrics, 82(3), p.504.

 Note also that citation counts are not comparable across disciplines.
 For example, citation counts in Social Sciences and Humanities are lower because researchers are more often publishing in books and conference papers that are not well covered by citation databases.